 A student voluntarily joins the Illinois College community and thereby assumes the obligation of abiding by the standards prescribed in the Code of Student Conduct.
 Disciplinary action is construed as an educational function of the College for the protection and safety of the people and property at the College and to instill those minimal forms of social behavior which are essential to the educational process, and which are identified in the Illinois College Blue Book (Student Handbook).

-The Executive Director of Residential Life and Campus Safety, Dean of Students, the Provost, and their designees are authorized by the President, acting in authority of the Illinois College Board of Trustees, to invoke for cause, the judgments listed as classification of consequences.
+The Director of Residential Life, Conduct Officers, the Provost, and their designees are authorized by the President, acting in authority of the Illinois College Board of Trustees, to invoke for cause the judgments listed as classification of consequences.

 Definitions